Bankruptcy Attorney Miami

 Question 4.
 How much does a bankruptcy lawyer in Miami cost?

 Answer: The fees depend on the complexity and chapter.
-As Garcia Hernandez, we are happy to arrange for flexible payment plans, and we also offer free initial consultations so that your case can be evaluated before any work or payment is required.
+As Garcia Hernandez, P.A., we are happy to arrange for flexible payment plans, and we also offer free initial consultations so that your case can be evaluated before any work or payment is required.

 Question 5.
 Can I keep my car if I file for bankruptcy?